 The western bank is completely controlled by House Hlaalu.
 The settlements are:

-- Indal-ruhn - A Hlaalu settlement which server as a dropping off point for cargo on the Thirr River.
+- Indal-ruhn - A Hlaalu settlement which serves as a dropping off point for cargo on the Thirr River.

 - Oran, Mundrethi, and Vathras Plantations - Notable slave plantations of House Hlaalu along the Thirr.